BluAge/ServerlessCOBOLforAWS/VSCodeCompilerForCOBOL-UserGuide.md

   We advise to use the latest VSCode version; this plugin was tested with versions >= 1.30 and **compatibility with older versions is not guaranteed**.

-  The plugin will is provided as a vsix file, named **bluage-cobol-X.X.X.vsix** where X.X.X represent the plugin version number.
+  The plugin is provided as a vsix file, named **bluage-cobol-X.X.X.vsix** where X.X.X represent the plugin version number.
   The latest available version is located in the [plugin](./plugin) folder of this repository.

   To install it, show the EXTENSIONS view -- ![show the extensions view button](./images/Visual_Studio_Code_extensions_view_show.png) --